-Procrastination is the enemy of an important goal.
-But we need to understand the causes of procrastination before we can beat it.
+Procrastination is the enemy of an important goal, so we need to understand its causes before we can beat it.

 The causes of procrastination may seem simple, either you don’t want to do it, or you keep getting distracted.
 Sometimes, it can be a little more complicated than that.